Click the icon to view documents

 Yes, Ironman events are covered by our travel policy so you’ll have any emergency medical expenses and repatriation covered should something go wrong.

 Yes, you are.
-If you’re off to the USA you’ll need to make sure you select ‘Worldwide’ cover when purchasing your travel insurance.
+If you’re off to the USA you’ll need to make sure you select Worldwide cover including the USA when purchasing your travel insurance.
 If you’re not planning on crossing the Atlantic any time soon, then consider our European only cover, which is available at a lower rate.
-It’s worth bearing in mind that your annual European travel insurance policy can be upgraded to include the USA after purchase, but a worldwide policy cannot be ‘downgraded’ to exclude the USA after purchase.

-No. Our travel insurance offers cover for your luggage up to a maximum value of £5,000 while it is being transported by the airline, however it won’t cover damage to your bike abroad once you get it out of the bike box and start riding.
-For this, you’ll also need to purchase our dedicated bicycle insurance.
+No. Our travel insurance offers cover for your luggage up to a maximum value of £5,000 while it is being transported by the airline, however it won’t cover damage to your bike.
+For this, you’ll also need to purchase our dedicated Bicycle Insurance.
 Our Performance bicycle insurance policy will cover you for up to 30 days in Europe and our Ultimate bicycle insurance policy will cover you for up to 120 days worldwide.

 If something happens that means your holiday or training camp has to be cancelled (or postponed), our travel insurance will cover you for up to £5,000 where it is necessary and unavoidable.
 For example, if your tour organiser goes out of business and cancels your trip, the costs would be covered by us.
 If you changed your mind but could still reasonably take the trip, the costs of cancellation would not be covered by us.
 We think that’s fair.